Visit Buenos Aires: The Ultimate City Guide

 WHAT IS A REMIS? | Private town cars.
 Similar to taxis but always with a set rate, like UBER before UBER existed and without the handy app.

 TAXI EZEIZA | After you leave customs and pass the remis desks, there is a large desk for Taxi Ezeiza.
 Prices will be set depending on where you're going, and average around $1140 pesos at the moment.
 They also accept credit cards.

 IMPORTANT | Do not hail a taxi outside the airport.
 They will charge you whatever they feel you'll pay.
 It is safest to arrange for a taxi/remis at one of the booths inside.

 Book an Airport Transfer

 UBER's status in Argentina is unstable.
 It's technically illegal here but in pure UBER style, it's still operating in Buenos Aires.
-Taking UBER or one of its competitors is a great option for returning to the airport at the end of your stay.
-UBER in Buenos Aires is much cheaper than taxis and more comfortable.
-But don't use these services upon arrival.
-They're not allowed to pick up passengers from the airports.
+Taking UBER or one of its competitors is a great option for returning to the airport at the end of your stay, but taking it from EZE into the city can be tricky.